BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 As mentioned above, IAS fellows don't have any specific required professional duties whatsoever.
-The alum said something like that although you could technically do nothing all day, the environment itself of the IAS makes you want to do great work.
+The alum said something like this: although you could technically do nothing all day, the environment itself of the IAS makes you want to do great work.
 I still think about that sometimes.
 It sounds awesome.
 </p>